eduardo-rodrigues/2019-10-16_PyHEP2019Workshop/README.md

 ## Installation-free run

-One can straightforwardly run this notebook presentation on Binder, which no installation requirements on the user side.
+One can straightforwardly run this notebook presentation on Binder, with no installation requirements on the user side.
-Anyhing can be altered along the way.
+Anything can be altered along the way.
 Just click on

 <p align="center">
   <a href="https://mybinder.org/v2/gh/eduardo-rodrigues/2019-10-16_PyHEP2019Workshop/master/?urlpath=lab">